Henry Ford’s Steam Engines

 Massive steam engines like the Avery were generally used on the large farms of the Great Plains, though this engine was used on Ford Farms in Dearborn, Michigan.
 It generated 30 horsepower, but weighed 23 tons!
 More efficient tractors, like the Fordson, which could generate 20 horsepower but weighed just over one ton, soon replaced these dinosaurs of the farm.

 This is the oldest known surviving steam engine in the world.
 Named for its inventor Thomas Newcomen, the engine converted chemical energy in the fuel into useful mechanical work.
-Its early history is not known, but it was used to pump water out of the Cannel Mine in England in about 1765.
+Its early history is not known, but it was used to pump water out of the Cannel mine in the Lancashire coalfields of England in about 1765.
 The engine was presented to Henry Ford in 1929.

 The late 19th to early 20th centuries saw huge steam engines like this used for threshing grain.
 They could move over the roads under their own power.
 Individual farmers generally did not own such machines.
 Rather, men made a business of moving from farm to farm, threshing grain during harvest time.
 Joseph Freund of Westphalia, Michigan bought this machine in 1917 and used it to power a Port Huron "Rusher" thresher-separator in Clinton and...

 George Corliss was one of the United States' most highly regarded steam engine designers.
 His valve innovations made his engines particularly important to the textile industry--where a combination of high power output and quick response to changes in load were greatly valued.
 He designed many of the machines used to manufacture his engines and was a pioneer in standardized manufacturing techniques.